Institutional Asset Management

 There is a dimension to the SEC Document Analyzer that goes beyond analytical speed.
 It is structural.
 Every filing analyzed, every risk factor surfaced, every year-over-year comparison completed adds to a body of structured financial intelligence that informs every subsequent query.

-In a generic LLM environment, that intelligence resets with every session.
+In a generic AI environment, that intelligence resets with every session.
 Inside Athena AI Studio, it accumulates.
 An analyst who has used the SEC Document Analyzer across three earnings cycles for a given company is not starting from zero on the fourth.
 The system holds the history.
 The patterns are visible.
 The anomalies stand out.

 "The value of a tool like this is not just what it tells you today.
-It is what it remembers from last quarter, and the quarter before that — and what it can show you about the direction of travel."
+It is what it remembers from last quarter, and the quarter before that -- and what it can show you about the direction of travel."

-— Senior Equity Analyst, Client B (representative voice)
+Senior Equity Analyst (representative voice)

 How Intelligence Compounds